 Have you heard any other expressions with "machen"?
 Feel free to share!

 Want to improve your German?
-Check out our online classes!
+Move past basic German and check out our online classes!